No language requirements

 About Summer Psychology in English

 Did you ever think you could take classes in English in Buenos Aires?
 Immerse yourself in this charming city full of life and warmth while learning about Argentine culture!
-Whether you're studying Multicultural Psychology or Social Psychology, this "London of the South" will embrace you like a tango partner.
+Whether you're studying Multicultural Psychology or Social Psychology, this "Paris of South America" will embrace you like a tango partner.

 Summer Psychology in English Benefits